 Multiple mini interviews (MMIs) will be conducted by University academics, assisted by staff from clinical practice areas.
 Numeracy and literacy exercises may also be included as part of the selection process.

-Applicants selected to attend one of our interview days will be sent detailed guidance on these selection activities with their invitation.
+If you are selected to attend one of our interview days you will be sent detailed guidance on these selection activities with your invitation.

 Read our guide to references to support your health sciences application.

 This is a regulated course that requires declaration of criminal convictions at the application stage, please visit our criminal convictions webpage for more information.

 The course does not accept applications for deferred entry.

 If you don’t meet our entry requirements, you might still be able to apply for this course with a foundation year.
 A course with a foundation year includes an extra year of study to prepare you for a full degree course.
 Find out more about our degrees with foundation year.